Clinical-Genomics/BALSAMIC/docs/balsamic_methods.rst

 Duplicated reads were marked using Picard tools MarkDuplicate v2.25.0 :superscript:`6` and promptly quality controlled using CollectMultipleMetrics and CollectWgsMetrics functionalities.
 Results of the quality controlled steps were summarized by MultiQC v1.11 :superscript:`7`.
-Small somatic mutations were called for each sample using Sentieon TNscope and TNhaplotyper :superscript:`16`.
+Small somatic mutations (SNVs and INDELs) were called for each sample using Sentieon TNscope and TNhaplotyper :superscript:`16`.
 The called-variants were also further second filtered using the criteria (DP(tumor,normal) >= 10; AD(tumor) >= 3; AF(tumor) >= 0.05, Maximum AF(tumor < 1;  GNOMADAF_popmax <= 0.001; normalized base quality scores >= 20, read_counts of alt,ref alle > 0).
 The filtered variants from TNscope and TNhaplotyper were merged using bcftools isec functionality to reduce the number of variants for tumor-only samples.
 Structural variants were called using Manta v1.6.0 :superscript:`9` and Delly v0.8.7 :superscript:`10`.
-Copy number aberrations were called using ascatNgs v4.5.0` :superscript:`17`.
+Copy number aberrations were called using ascatNgs v4.5.0 :superscript:`17`.
 The structural variant calls from Manta, Delly and ascatNgs merged using SVDB v2.6.0 :superscript:`12` All variants were finally annotated using Ensembl VEP v100.2 :superscript:`13`.
 Vcfanno v0.3.3 :superscript:`14` was used to annotate variants for their population allele frequency from gnomAD v2.1.1 :superscript:`18`.